How Far Can I Travel

 Future Improvements and Ideas

-• Allow multiple polygons in the URL link
+- Support multiple polygons in a single URL

 I'm desperate to use this and am considering obtaining my own free-trial Google API key.
 But which API service(s) do I need for this?
 It's currently September 2023 as I write this, and there are 23 possible Google APIs available for me to select.
 I assume all I need is the "Distance Matrix" to provide travel time & distance, or do I need other services within the same Key?